GJB93/GJBot/README.md

 ## How it works

+You must pass your bot's username, oauth token and client ID to the application in order to run it.
+These are given as arguments when starting the program.

 As mentioned above, this bot works using commands.
 A command is any message that starts with a '!' character, and any message that is supported as a command by the bot.
 At this moment in time, the commands that can be given to the bot are as follows:

  * !help - Returns a list of possible commands